 Enhancing the awareness of the broad public is the key to the success of every innovation but to achieve acceptance, questions concerning the societal and economic issues related to the bioeconomy need to be addressed in a transparent, scientifically sound and understandable way.

-Everything which is new needs time for explanation and the possibility to voice concerns related to it.
+Everything new needs time for explanation and the possibility to voice concerns related to it.
 People have a lot of questions about bio-based products.
 They are unfamiliar to the terminology which is often quite scientific; they worry about quality and functionality compared to traditional products.
 Finally, they demand answers about the sustainability of bio-based products.
 All this information is available, however often not accessible for layman citizen.

 The 3 year project started at 1 October 2016.